out-of-cheese-error/rust-hypothesis/README.md

 See the [CHANGELOG](CHANGELOG.md)

 ### Contributing
-Make sure you have a .env file (added to .gitignore) in the repo root with USERNAME, DEVELOPER_KEY, and TEST_GROUP_ID
+Make sure you have a .env file (added to .gitignore) in the repo root with HYPOTHESIS_NAME, HYPOTHESIS_KEY, and TEST_GROUP_ID

 ### Caveats / Todo:
 - Only supports APIKey authorization and hypothes.is authority (i.e. single users).